ChrisZyy3/nft-sale-web3-app/README.md

 NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID=your_walletconnect_project_id
 ```

+The repository ships with a shared reOwn project ID (`11cf43f9159b72fb3a1ca6a26a599305`) so the app works out of the box, but you can override it at any time by defining the variable above.
 Without a valid Project ID, the MetaMask option in the RainbowKit modal cannot open the wallet on mobile and WalletConnect-compatible EVM wallets will fail to connect.

 ## Learn More